 The publication today of the Survey of Financial Institutions provided valuable statistical insight into performance, priorities and issues within Jersey’s finance industry.

-Encouragingly, employment was only down by 2% in comparison, and expenditure on goods and services by the finance industry was up by approximately 3% to £690 million, equating to £400 million being spent on-island by finance firms alone, which is an increase of £20 million since 2009 being injected into the local economy.
+Expenditure on goods and services by the finance industry was up by approximately 10% to £760 million, equating to £410 million being spent on-island by finance firms alone, which is an increase of £10 million since 2010 being injected into the local economy.

-Also significantly, 89% of finance firms estimated that the confidence of their off-island parent companies in Jersey as a jurisdiction had been maintained or increased.
+Also significantly, 87% of finance firms estimated that the confidence of their off-island parent companies in Jersey as a jurisdiction had been maintained.

-Another area of note in the survey included analysis of geographical focus for business development over the next three years, with Asia, the Middle East, the UK and Eastern Europe all scoring highly in terms of importance.
+Another area of note in the survey included analysis of geographical focus for business development over the next three years, with Asia more than doubling as a key region.

-Going forward for 2011, over 63% of firms anticipated an increase in profitability, and approximately 59% of firms anticipated an increase in employment, with both figures being more optimistic compared to those made for 2010.
+Going forward for 2012, over 54% of firms anticipated an increase in profitability, and approximately 51% of firms anticipated an increase in employment, with both figures showing a slight decrease compared to those made for 2011.

 Geoff Cook, CEO of Jersey Finance commented

-What these results reflect is that Jersey’s finance industry has been able to largely maintain its workforce and also to continue to invest in the local economy despite the pressures from global markets.
+What these results reflect is that Jersey’s finance industry has maintained its workforce and also continues to increase investment in the local economy despite the pressures from global markets.

 I am also pleased that this survey has further supported our efforts to develop new regions, an essential part of Jersey Finance’s long-term strategic activity.
-There are already signs of growth in 2011, with positive figures for funds, banking and company formations reported at the end of Quarter 1* and I am hopeful that with continued focus on promotion and innovation, we will be able to build on this recovery.
+We have already witnessed signs of growth in 2012, with positive figures for funds, and company formations reported at the end of Quarter 1* and I believe that Jersey’s long-term perspective, stability and continued drive for innovation and promotion, make us extremely attractive to investors worldwide.

-The work done by the Statistics Unit is an incredibly valuable tool for developing and assessing strategy.
-I would like to personally thank them for their efforts, as well as, all of the finance firms who completed the survey.”
+The work done by the Statistics Unit is an incredibly valuable tool for developing and assessing our strategy, and I would like to personally thank them for their efforts, as well as, all of the finance firms who completed the survey.”